-Manufacturing Resources International, the firm behind BoldVu® outdoor LCD technology employed by leading out-of-home media companies for street furniture and transit screens, has just released the world’s first “All-Glass Touch Panel” for their large format outdoor digital displays.
-This touch technology delivers a truly tablet-like touch experience, with as fast as 10ms response time.
+Manufacturing Resources International (MRI), the team behind BoldVu® outdoor LCD technology, just released the world’s first All-Glass Touch Panel.
+Leading out-of-home media companies use BoldVu® for street furniture and transit screens.
+This technology delivers a truly tablet-like touch experience, with as fast as 10ms response time.

 “This is truly a huge leap forward for touch technology in outdoor displays,” says Bill Dunn, President and CEO of MRI.
 “With increasing market momentum around the digitization of street furniture and deployment of smart city kiosks, this monumental breakthrough in visual performance of touch-enabled displays could not have come at a better time.”